Food System Management

 Contact

-The MRM laboratory's agri-food focus aims to bring together and mobilize all Montpellier-based stakeholders working on agri-food issues, providing a cross-disciplinary approach and a plurality of perspectives.
-MRM managers could work, and already do work, with researchers from other institutes interested in agri-food issues and with a strong presence in Montpellier.
+The Food System Management division of the MRM laboratory aims to bring together and engage all stakeholders in Montpellier working on agri-food issues by fostering a cross-disciplinary approach and a diversity of perspectives.
+Indeed, MRM managers could collaborate—and are already collaborating—with researchers from other institutes interested in agri-food issues and with a strong presence in the Montpellier area.

-In this context, three important elements should be highlighted: the Research Partnership Agreement between MRM and Moisa; the partnership with the UNESCO Chair in World Food Systems; and participation in LABEX Entreprendre.
+In this context, three key elements are worth highlighting: the Research Partnership Agreement between MRM and Moisa; the partnership with the UNESCO Chair in World Food; and participation in the LABEX Entreprendre initiative.

-To formalize numerous collaborations between researchers, MRM, which leads the cross-disciplinary "agri-food" research area, and MOISA, whose central research theme is "sustainable development governance in the agri-food sector" and which draws on management sciences, particularly within the REGAAL team (Research on Governance: Consumers, Businesses, and Agri-Food and Rural Sectors), have worked to develop a partnership agreement granting "visiting researcher" status in either laboratory to any researcher interested in agri-food issues.
+To formalize numerous collaborations between researchers, MRM—which coordinates the cross-cutting “agri-food” research area—and MOISA—whose central research theme is “governance of sustainable development in the agri-food sector” and which draws on management sciences, particularly within the REGAAL team (Research on Governance: Consumers, Businesses, and Agri-Food and Rural Sectors), have worked to develop a partnership agreement granting “visiting researcher” status in either laboratory to any researcher interested in agri-food issues.

-Date and location: Friday, September 19, 2025, at the Montpellier Agricultural Institute
+Date and location: Friday, September 18, 2026, at the IAE in Montpellier

-The day has been held since 2005 and, since its first edition, has been awarded the "Themed Days" label by the French Marketing Association.
+The event has been held since 2005 and, since its first edition, has been awarded the “Thematic Days” designation by the French Marketing Association.

-The aim is to bring together researchers and practitioners involved in marketing and consumer behavior in the agri-food sector.
-The content of the day will be predominantly academic, but with a strong focus on managerial practice in the sector, particularly in the context of roundtable discussions.
-The day is open to academics and practitioners who wish to interact with the academic world and recent advances in research.
-Presentations will focus on marketing issues (strategic, operational) and consumer behavior in the agri-food sector in the broadest sense.
+The goal is to bring together researchers and practitioners interested in marketing and consumer behavior within the agri-food sector.
+The program will have a predominantly academic focus but will also feature significant interaction with managerial practice in the sector, particularly through roundtable discussions.
+The conference is open to academics as well as practitioners interested in engaging with the academic community and the latest research advances.
+Presentations will address issues related to marketing (strategic and operational) and consumer behavior in the agri-food sector in the broadest sense.

 Agri-Food Marketing Days – JMAM: